barrettkwise/circuitsim/README.md

 # About
-Python program that parses files in the format of netlist.txt and simulates the resulting logic circuit
+Python package that parses files in the format of netlist.txt and simulates the resulting logic circuit